Iraneus/betamedneed/services.md

 # Dedicated to quality medical care delivery.

-We are developing solutions to enable medical facilities and professionals have the things they need when they need it.
+We are developing solutions to enable medical care providers have the things they need when they need it.